mhaseebtariq/data-scientist-demystified/README.md

 * Knowledge of Game theory

 ### Monitoring Model
 We have a useable forecasting model.
 Now it's time to make sure that the forecasts made by the model are <b>consistently</b> accurate, stable, and reliable.
-To achieve that, it is really important to set some benchmarks first.
-The data scientist then needs to develop some monitoring mechanisms that would bring forward/raise alarms if and when the model produces unstable, inaccurate, or unreliable output.
+To achieve that, it is really important to set some benchmarks first, in collaboration with the operations analyst.
+The data scientist then needs to develop some monitoring mechanisms that would bring forward/raise alarms, if and when, the model produces unstable; inaccurate; or unreliable output.
 This will ensure two things - 1.
-We have control over our model 2.
+We have control over our model; and the decisions we make using that model 2.
 The model can be improved/updated when it is not performing as expected.

 #### What is required from our data scientist
 * Experience with visualisation, monitoring, and dashboarding frameworks